Miami Truck Accident Attorneys

 Since 1984, we have investigated and successfully pursued numerous truck accidents in Miami, throughout Florida, and across the nation.
 We have the experience, specialized knowledge, and network of trucking industry experts to ensure that any accident-causing shortcuts are uncovered and that those responsible are held accountable.
 We are not afraid to take on the major trucking companies and insurance companies and fight for our clients.
 Our Miami personal injury law firm has recovered hundreds of millions on behalf of our clients in the U.S., France, Peru, the Bahamas, and worldwide.

 If you or a loved one has been injured, please call (305) 770-6335 for a free case evaluation!

 Capably Handling Truck Accident Cases

-Numerous safety measures are in place to prevent truck accidents.
-Employee logbooks, federal regulations, and strict company measures are in place to encourage safe driving practices.
-Unfortunately, many times these measures are circumvented to save time or make money.
+Numerous safety measures are in place to prevent accidents.
+Logbooks, federal regulations, and strict company measures are in place to encourage safe driving.
+Unfortunately, these are often circumvented to save time or make money.

 We are capable of handling a wide variety of truck accident cases, including the following:

 Truck regulations are strict regarding the use of alcohol before or during a trucking operation.
 In fact, a truck driver is not allowed to use alcohol within 4 hours of being in control of a commercial vehicle.
 Additionally, a driver must be tested for alcohol usage if he or she causes a motor vehicle accident where the car sustains enough damage to result in a towing.